pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 ## List channels in a channel group

-List all channels within a channel group.
+Requires Stream Controller add-on.
+Lists all channels in a channel group.

 ### Method(s)